About the Author

 French MacLean

-As an Army infantry officer, Second Lieutenant MacLean spent three years in Germany.
-Having no car, but able to speak German, he would take a train every free weekend to visit various battlefields in Europe, an activity he has continued to this day.
+Second Lieutenant MacLean spent three years in Germany.
+Having no car, but able to speak German, he would take a train every free weekend to visit various battlefields in Europe.
 He also served as an armored cavalry troop commander in the 1st Squadron of the 1st Cavalry Regiment in the 1st Armored Division.
 During his career, he would spend twelve years in Germany.
 After attending the School for Advanced Military Studies at Fort Leavenworth, he served in combat in the 5th Battalion, 18th Infantry Regiment in the 3rd Armored Division on “Operation Desert Storm” in 1991 and deployed again to the Middle East on “Operation Iraqi Freedom” in 2003, finally ending up in Baghdad.

-Just before “Desert Storm,” French’s great friend Martin Steglich, a former infantry lieutenant colonel in the German Army in World War II and a former colonel in the Bundeswehr invited French and Olga to his 75th birthday party, a Rhine River cruise, and a Knight’s Cross reunion.
+Just before “Desert Storm,” French’s great friend Martin Steglich, a former infantry lieutenant colonel in the German Army in World War II and, Heinz-Georg Lemm, a former colonel from that war and later a general in the Bundeswehr, invited French and Olga to Martin’s 75th birthday party, a Rhine River cruise, and a Knight’s Cross reunion.
 Oberst (Colonel) Steglich had been the recipient of the Knight’s Cross with Oak Leaves during the war and introduced him to almost one hundred of these award recipients, who regaled French with some amazing stories from the war.
+Going up the Thames River at night an an E-boat — just to see if they could.
+Commanding a Tiger tank in a Waffen-SS panzer battalion.
+Getting hit in the mouth with shrapnel while riding in a tank at Kursk, wrapping the teeth in a handkerchief, and later taking them to an aid station to put back in his mouth (they couldn’t!!)

-During his career, he served as the battalion commander for the 1st Battalion, 29th Infantry, as the Inspector General (IG) for the U.S. Army in Europe and as a Course Director, National War College, in Washington, DC.
+During his career, French served as the battalion commander for the 1st Battalion, 29th Infantry, as the Inspector General (IG) for the U.S. Army in Europe and as a Course Director, National War College, in Washington, DC.
 During the latter, he visited Pakistan, India, Brazil, Argentina, Egypt, Jordan and Israel.
-In Pakistan, he flew in a rickety old Russian helicopter through the Khyber Pass to the headquarters of the Khyber Rifles at Landi Kotal, where he fought the heat by quaffing down a cold beer.
+In Pakistan, he flew in a rickety old Russian helicopter through the Khyber Pass to his rendezvous with a cold beer at Landi Kotal.
 In Jordan, he was able to visit King Abdullah II and get a royal tour of his study that houses the world’s premier collection of German Luger pistols – more adventures.

 So join us on an adventure, whether that’s looking through the web site, reading one of the books, or just sending French an Email if you ever have a historical question – so that you can go on adventures of your own!

 And remember.
-Don’t let this virus beat you.
-Take precautions, but don’t give up on the things you like to do and living life with your family and friends.
-And don’t forget to read.
-Nobody ever got sick from reading a good book.
+Never give up on the things you like to do, and living life with your family and friends.
+And don’t forget to read a good book.
+Your imagination when reading can paint a better picture than all the high-def screens and any amount of pixels per inch.